Robinlovelace/open-gat/README.md

 | Cube     | Citilabs           | USA        | Proprietary       |        91 |
 | sDNA     | Cardiff University | UK         | Open source (GPL) |        27 |

-Table 1: Sample of transport modelling software in use by practitioners, with citation counts based on citation from searches for the product name (plus company name for the common word ‘cube’) and ‘transport planning’.
+Table 3.1: Sample of transport modelling software in use by practitioners, with citation counts based on citation from searches for the product name (plus company name for the common word ‘cube’) and ‘transport planning.’
 Data source: Google Scholar searches, August 2020.

 <!-- The geographic capabilities were assessed based on reading of publicly available manuals (to be linked to in an appendix accompanying this paper) and that each software product is actively developed, meaning that the results may change with additional information and subsequent releases. -->

 An interesting observation is that the open source options — MATSim, SUMO and sDNA — all have limited ‘in house’ geographic capabilities.
-This can be explained by the ‘Unix philosophy’, the second tenet of which is modularity, meaning that “each program should do one thing well”, reducing duplication of effort and allowing the best tool to be used for each job (Gancarz 2003).
+This can be explained by the ‘Unix philosophy,’ the second tenet of which is modularity, meaning that “each program should do one thing well,” reducing duplication of effort and allowing the best tool to be used for each job (Gancarz 2003).
 The next section describes the this modularity in more detail, including outstanding support for geographic data in open source software.